Albert Forster: Early life

-Forster was born in Fürth, where he attended Volksschule and the Humanistisches Gymnasium from 1908 to 1920.
+The youngest of six children, Albert Maria Forster was born in Fürth on 26 July 1902, where he attended Volksschule and the Humanistisches Gymnasium from 1908 to 1920.
 He then trained in banking for two years and began working at a Fürth bank in 1922.
 In November 1923, he joined the Nazi Party, becoming the leader of its local branch in Fürth; he also became a member of the SA at that time.
 In May 1924 he was dismissed from the bank for his Nazi activities, including antisemitic agitation.
 Following the Beer Hall Putsch when the Nazi Party was outlawed, he became a member of a Nazi front organization, the Greater German People's Community, and served as its local leader.
 During this time he was befriended by Julius Streicher, the Party leader of northern Bavaria, and became a part-time journalist for Streicher's weekly antisemitic paper Der Stürmer.
 He was a spectator of the treason trial of Adolf Hitler, Erich Ludendorff, and eight others putschists from 26 February to 1 April 1924 in the Munich court.